 When the tenant does not pay the rent or only makes a partial payment, the notice you would serve is a Form N4 which gives the tenant fourteen days to pay or move out, this is under section 59 of the Residential Tenancies Act.
 If the tenant is persistently late in paying the rent you should serve the Form N4 each time the rent is not paid on the due date.
 Eventually after serving several of the N4’s then you would serve the tenant with a Form N8 which is the notice of termination based on persistent late payment of rent, section 58.
-You can obtain all the forms and more detailed information on the procedures from the Landlord and Tenant Board’s website at www.ltb.gov.on.ca.
+If there is a fixed term tenancy agreement, it can only be served at the end of the lease term and must coincide with last day of tenancy.
+You can obtain all the forms and more detailed information on the procedures from the Landlord and Tenant Board’s website at https://tribunalsontario.ca/ltb/forms/#landlord-forms.

 The law does not set out a specific number of times that the tenant would have to be late in order to be evicted.
 It is still up to a Board adjudicator to make the decision but our usual advice is to wait at least until you have served the tenant with the notice of non-payment of rent seven or eight times during the period of one year before seeking termination for this reason.
 If you have a fixed term tenancy agreement (lease), the notice cannot terminate before the lease expires.
 Therefore, the earliest you can secure termination of the tenant based on persistent late rental payment is at the end of the lease.

 The tenants are constantly late in paying their rent, if we take partial payments from them can we evict them for non-payment?